sharife/goldenthread-v2/site/content/season/upcoming/_index.md

   - heading: Productions
     items:
       - title: "What Do the Women Say?
 2023: Fighters for Freedom"
-        subtitle: Wednesday, March 8, 2023 at 8:00 PM
-        pre: "Presented in a hybrid format with artists appearing in-person and virtually.
-Audiences can join in-person or online. "
+        subtitle: "*Presented in a hybrid format with artists appearing in-person and virtually.
+Audiences can join in-person or online.*"
+        pre: "Wednesday, March 8, 2023 at 8:00 PM at Brava Theater Center - 2781 24th
+          Street, San Francisco, CA 94110 "
         text: Featuring the work of Middle Eastern women artists who are fighting against injustice through their art, this year’s program will include presentations by **Lujain Jo**, an Iraqi filmmaker, activist, and